anto18671/astraltech/assets/presentation.md

 **Addons:**

-1. 🌙 Night Vision Module

-   - Grants clear vision in low-light environments
-   - Utilizes advanced light amplification technology
-   - Ensures perfect vision during nighttime or dimly lit conditions

-2. 🎯 Targeting Enhancer
+1. 🎯 Targeting Enhancer

    - Improves focus on targets and increases precision in combat
    - Utilizes advanced tracking algorithms
    - Ideal for sharpshooters and combat-heavy roles

-3. 📡 Motion Detection Module
+2. 📡 Motion Detection Module
    - Enhances ability to detect and track movement
    - Significantly increases reaction time in fast-paced environments
    - Provides an edge in combat by allowing quicker threat response